georgexyz19/georgexyz.com/content/posts/django-messages.md

 ### Conclusion

-The messages app is easier to use in a Django app, but the implementation of the app is not simple.
-Reading the source code helps us understand how the Django web framework works.
+The messages app is easy to use in a Django app, but the implementation of the app is not simple.
+Reading the source code helps us understand how the Django messages app works.